alphagov/registers-tech-docs/source/documentation/getting_started/quick_start.md

-1. Find out [what open registers are available](#availablereg) and which you want to use.
+1. Find out [what registers are available](#availablereg) and which you want to use.
-2. Each open register has a read-only API.
+2. Each register has a read-only API.
 No authentication is required.
 3. [Find the endpoints you want](#apireference).
 4. Add `.json`, `.yaml`, `.csv`, `.tsv`, or `.ttl` to the end of the request URL (before any query parameters) to choose the format of the response, or amend headers to `accept application/json` or equivalent.
 5. Parse register data and use it in your product or service.